 Commemorative work Past Present ends a century of silence held in sadness for ancestors who were repeatedly wounded in battle, and were never to return home from war.
 In this work, present day images of healing are transformed into visualisations of place.
 Human connection is amplified as memory is created from a biology shared.
 As art inspired by cutting edge science, work has been made for individuals bound by the mother line gene.
 Bonds that were missing, now begin to form.
 Pictures shown are a selection from an artist’s book, that also includes poetry and prose with these and vernacular images from a family’s past.
 The book was originally created as part of a Falmouth Flexible MA Photography programme.

 I was pleased to engage in Landings again this year.
 A portfolio link was provided to www.landings.space.
 My work can be found under my name Michael Turner by scrolling down the list of 63 participants.

 Having steered a wide berth on so-called “Doom scrolling”, interest returned to photography.
 Photographic activity recommenced.

 Given the surprise that studying a visual art resulted in a reawakening of enthusiasm for reading, then it should be no surprise to have gone out and sought a course on the history of photography with the attendant reading.
 This has been one of my first actions.

-Two years was the extended period spent engaging in postgraduate reading extended to art history and the theory of photography as applied to my chosen practice.
+Two years was the extended period spent engaging in postgraduate reading scoped to art history and the theory of photography as applied to my chosen practice.
 The Informing Contexts module led by Dr S. I enjoyed so much.